-(Windows) copy protein-template.pdblast.1.pdb (Mac OS, Linux) cp protein-template.pdblast.1.pdb are a some reporting and simulation parameters which you're by now familiar with, and we'll skip the explanation of those.
+(Windows) copy protein-template.pdb last.1.pdb (Mac OS, Linux) cp protein-template.pdblast.1.pdb modeling

 Open up commands.protein-homology-modeling.dat in a text editor.
 Verify that firstStage is set to 2 so that the provided PDB file is read in and used by MMB.
-There
+There are a some reporting and simulation parameters which you're by now familiar with, and we'll skip the explanation of those.